sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c4.textContent).toEqual('Error loading products')
 -->

-This is a rare case when Prettier makes code completely unreadable:
+This is a rare case when Prettier makes the code completely unreadable:

 <!-- const Loading = () => <p>...</p> -->